sauce71/mathartclock/README.md

-curveclock
+CurveClock
 ==========

-3D printer Clock with various curves and tesselations faces
+3D printer Clock with various curves and tesselation faces